 By taking out a DDO dog, you can help them get adopted too!
 You’ll meet people who might be interested in adopting.
 Sharing photos and videos of your DDO dog with us helps us spread the word about them on social media.

 “I cannot imagine a time now where this wasn’t part of my life.
 What a difference this has made to me.”

 Q: How does Doggy Day Out work?

 A: We send out two to three dogs per day, every day of the week!
 Dogs may be picked up between 9 a.m. – 9:30 a.m., and brought back to the shelter any time before 1 p.m.

 Q: Can I take a dog out any day of the week?

 A: We have Doggy Day Out volunteer shifts seven days a week throughout the year.
-Weekend dates tend to book up faster, so we encourage volunteers to sign up for weekdays.
-Volunteer dates are booked out several months in advance.
+Weekend dates tend to book up faster, so we encourage you to sign up for weekdays.
+Dates are booked out several months in advance.

 Q: Can I pick which shelter dog I want to go on Doggy Day Out with me?

 A: Our staff picks dogs based on who will benefit the most from some time away from the shelter.